foldda/rda/README.md

 ## Charian - Programming RDA

-Charian is another GitHub repo from Foldda that hosts RDA encoding and parsing API's in a number of programming languages, including C#, Java, and Python.
+Charian is a GitHub repo from Foldda that hosts RDA encoding and parsing API's in a number of programming languages, including C#, Java, and Python.

-These API's are intuitively designed over the schema-less encoding concept explained above, i.e. using RDA as a "box" for storing data, and accessing the stored data items via integer-based indexing.
+These API leverage RDA's unique properties, and intuitively use the postal service metaphor to hide the underlying encoding mechanics, i.e. using RDA as a "box" for storing data, and accessing the stored data items via integer-based indexing.

 For example, in C#, this is how a client app may send and recive data by firstly encoding the data as an RDA string into a file, then retrieve the data by reading and parsing the RDA string from the file.